gtrabanco/nodepop/README.md

  Due to time issues the unique documentation generated is this file and not html with testing incorporate with iodocs or apidoc in /doc/ dir as I expected to.

+ ## Code

+ ### Introduction
+ This is a node with expressjs and some npm modules project.
+This project is modified to make easier the task of developing.

+ ### Folders

+ The hierachy of the project folders and some files explained.

+ - bin -> This folders has the binaries to exec the server and install the default Database to testing with 3 rows of announces, 1 user and 1 token.
+ - config -> This folder has all configuration files and index.js to load all configuration as it was a module.
+In the index.js we load for example the private keys to add later to the https server.
+It process all necessary params to do any necessary stuff.
+ - lib -> Own necessary modules to avoid repetitive code.
+ - locales -> Translations strings
+ - models -> Database models with mongoose.
+Each one are independent of the connection.
+They all require the connection to avoid add any not necessary connection to the database in spite this not has a lot of meaning with the pool connection I think is a good practice.
+ - node_modules -> npm modules (not included in git repository, see #Installation).
+ - public -> static files
+ - routes -> This the folder of the controllers grouped by categories in folders that should be added using route.use to index.js.
+You should not add any route to app.js file
+ - uploads -> Temporary upload dir.
+If we were running the server in production we must add a crontab to delete old possible undeleted files here.
+ - views -> Views
+ - app.js -> The engine of the application

  ## Api

  ### Generalities

- ### Translated messages in the response
+ #### Translated messages in the response

- You can get the messages in english (default) or spanish setting the *accept-language* header to "es" or "en".
-You also get the same response with a get param *lang*.
+ You can get the messages in english (default) or spanish setting the `accept-language` header to "es" or "en".
+You also get the same response with a get param `lang` with the value of language.
+If it can not find the language it will use english always as default.

  #### Api responses
  All success and error messages has the same data in the json returned object.
 Which is: